KeyboardNerd/clairlab/ancestry.md

 https://github.com/moby/moby/blob/master/daemon/graphdriver/driver.go#L95

 You can checkout [graph driver](https://github.com/KeyboardNerd/clairlab/tree/master/graph%20driver) folder to retrieve image layers from some public repo, and take a look inside the decompressed layers to see what's inside.

-Some examples are
+Some examples are:

-`blobs.sh quay.io keyboardnerd/onboard latest-vfs` built using `vfs` driver
+`blobs.sh quay.io keyboardnerd/onboard latest-vfs` built using `vfs` driver.

-`blobs.sh quay.io keyboardnerd/onboard overlay2` built using `overlay2` driver
+`blobs.sh quay.io keyboardnerd/onboard overlay2` built using `overlay2` driver.

 ### Clair Layer

 A Clair Layer is a "compressed" view of the whole layer blob that Clair uses to squash into an image.
+Clair only looks at "interesting" files in the layer blob.
+Typically, the "interesting" files are those includes package installation information, os information, and python version information, etc.

 For example, for this image:
 ```